-Courses, Workshops and Tutorials
+Course and Tutorials

 The Petri Net Course takes place from Sunday 25 to Tuesday 27.
 It offers a thorough introduction to Petri nets in four half-day modules on Sunday 25 and Monday 26, and a full-day tutorial module on Tuesday 27.
 For successful participation in the entire course, including preparation and examination, three credit points (ECTS) will be awarded.
 Each module of the course can also be taken separately, without any credit.
 Detailed description here.